Australian Grand Prix: Melbourne (1996–2019, 2022–present)

-In June 2022, Melbourne's contract to host the Australian Grand Prix, which was due to expire in 2025, was extended to 2035.
-The new contract stipulates that the Australian Grand Prix will be one of the first three rounds of the season over the contract period and will host a minimum of five season-opening races over the 13 years between 2023 and 2035.
-From 2023, Formula Two and Formula Three races will form part of the race weekend schedule.
+The 2024 Australian Grand Prix, won by Carlos Sainz Jr., was notable for breaking numerous attendance records.
+The event sold out for the first time in its history, and set a new attendance record at the circuit for the weekend with 452,055 spectators, making it the most attended sporting event ever in Melbourne, and the fourth highest attended Formula One Grand Prix of all time, following the 1995 edition of the race, held in Adelaide, with 520,000 attendees, and the 2023 and 2024 British Grands Prix, which both drew 480,000 attendees.
+The 2025 Australian Grand Prix was won by Lando Norris after home favourite Oscar Piastri spun out of second place.
+Norris was under serious pressure as Max Verstappen chased him till the end.
+George Russell completed the podium.
+A new attendance record at the circuit for the weekend with 465,498 spectators was set, making it the most attended sporting event ever in Melbourne and the fourth highest attended Formula One Grand Prix of all time.

 Calendar change

-The move of the Australian Grand Prix to Melbourne saw a change in the time of year that the F1 teams and personnel made their annual voyage Down Under.
-Adelaide, for each of its 11 years, was the final race of the F1 season, usually in October or November, while Melbourne has been the first race of the season in 20 of the 25 times it has hosted the Grand Prix.
+The move of the Australian Grand Prix to Melbourne saw a change in the time of year that the Formula 1 teams and personnel made their annual voyage to Australia.
+Adelaide, for each of its 11 years, was the final race of the F1 season, usually in October or November, while Melbourne has been the first race of the season in 23 out of the 28 times it has hosted the Grand Prix.
 As such, the Albert Park circuit has seen the Formula One debuts of many drivers.
 1997 World Champion Jacques Villeneuve made his race debut in Melbourne's first year of 1996, and became one of three men to secure pole position in his maiden Grand Prix.
-Other prominent names to debut in Melbourne are seven-time world champion Lewis Hamilton (2007), two-time World Champion Fernando Alonso and one-time champion Kimi Räikkönen (both in 2001); former Australian F1 driver, Mark Webber, also made his debut there in 2002.
+Other prominent names to debut in Melbourne are seven-time world champion Lewis Hamilton (2007), four-time World Champion Max Verstappen (2015), two-time World Champion Fernando Alonso and one-time champion Kimi Räikkönen (both in 2001); former Australian F1 driver, Mark Webber, also made his debut there in 2002.

 As part of celebrations for the tenth running of the event at Albert Park in 2005, Webber drove his Williams F1 car over the Sydney Harbour Bridge in a promotional event, and the Melbourne city streets hosted a parade of F1 machinery and Supercars, Australia's highest-profile domestic motor sport category.
 For over thirty years, Supercars have competed in the Supercars Challenge non-championship event at the Australian Grand Prix.
 In 2018, the event was contested for championship points for the first time, and was known as the Melbourne 400.

-The 2021 event was originally scheduled to open the season in March, but moved to November due to ongoing COVID-19 restrictions and travel disruptions, then cancelled on 6 July.
+The 2021 event was originally scheduled to open the season in March, but moved to November due to COVID-19 restrictions and travel disruptions, then cancelled on 6 July.
 It was also going through several changes to make the track faster.